lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 ![logging-virgin](/assets/2020/logging-hero.gif)

 You can click on any event to see the details.
-Event properties that aren't scalars (like strings or numbers) can be expanded to see *their* properties to any depth as far as I can tell.
+Event properties that aren't scalar (such as strings or numbers) can be expanded to see *their* properties to any depth as far as I can tell.

 ![seq](/assets/2020/seq.png)
 *`{HttpRequestMessage}` and `{HttpResponseMessage}` abbreviated for… brevity*